google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 TIMER: You can set the barbecue time according to your experience.
 When the set time is reached, the app will automatically alarm.

-TARGET TEMPERATURE: You can also customize the temperature at which the food is cooked when it reaches this temperature, it will automatically alarm.
+TARGET TEMPERATURE: You can also customize the temperature at which the food is cooked.
+When it reaches this temperature, it will automatically alarm.

 Fast Charge and Multiple Probes